CodeForVegas/veteranready/README.md

+#### This branch is for cleaning up the design and making things pretty.

 #### The database has already been built, but just for reference...
 #### To create the database, open a terminal, cd to the project directory, and type: